oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 # Reactive Java Spring Services

-In Spring WebFlux, it is assumed applications don't block, so non-blocking servers use a small fixed-size thread pool to handle request, named **event loop** workers.
+In Spring WebFlux, it is assumed applications don't block, so non-blocking servers use a small fixed-size thread pool to handle requests, named **event loop** workers.

 In an ideal reactive scenario, all the architecture components are non-blocking, so there is no need to worry about the event loop freezing up (**reactor meltdown**).
 But sometimes, you will have to deal with legacy blocking code, or blocking libraries.